FromATP/iir-project/README.md

 The text of *Sherlock Holmes* has 76764 lines and 3868122 characters.

 Using the parser in ```SpaCy``` lib, we get 1240 names in total.
-Unfortunately, there are several dirty items, like "n\u00e9e Adler".
-This may due to the raw text itself or the incapability of ```SpaCy``` lib.
-However, since these cases are very rare, we may ignore them for now.
+There are some strange items like "n\u00e9e Adler".
+These are letters that are not in English, like special letters in German.
+Since these cases are very rare, we may ignore them for now.

 > You can add here any information and ideas that you want to let others know